 In summary, the second basis release accompanied by this platform handbook already realizes roughly a third of the intended functionality and, thus, provides a good basis for platform research and case studies.
 However, also basic functionality that would be desirable for certain work is still missing.
 Thus, for the next release, we plan in particular for the following missing functionality:

-- Backward streams via Transport Layer'

-- Generation of test frames for services

-- Automatic creation of containers and their accessibility for devices [34]

-- Optional integration of Kubernetes based on flexible protocols

-- Integration of further (AI) services.
+- Configuration AAS - Improved UI including access to configuration - Generation of test frames for services - Automatic creation of containers and their accessibility for devices - Optional integration of Kubernetes based on flexible protocols - Integration of further (AI) services.